chayacohen/A-Thousand-Miles/README.md

  - Users will be prompted to add a title and description for their itinerary.
  - Users then will be prompted to enter a starting and ending address.
- - User can then draw a path on the map.
+ - Users can then draw a path on the map for their desired route.

 #### Finding Attractions